FreelyGivenLuther/freelygivenluther.github.io/README.md

 # Welcome to FreelyGivenLuther!
 We are dedicated to sharing the Reformer's works in English without restriction or cost.
 Here you can find modern public domain translations of Luther's writings as well as links and bibliographies to other Lutheran resources.
-We suggest that you buy those resources that are not freely given and sold reciprocally second-hand so that the sin of buying Jesus is not supported institutionally.
+We suggest that you buy second-hand those resources that are not freely given and sold reciprocally so that the sin of buying Jesus is not supported institutionally.

+If you're new to freely giving please check out [_The Dorean Principle_](https://thedoreanprinciple.org/) by Conley Owens that sets out what Christ taught about money and ministry.
+[SellingJesus.org](https://sellingjesus.org/) is also a great place to find articles on applying the Dorean Principle.
+Other freely given resources can be found at [freely.giving](https://freely.giving/).

 Do you see a mistake?
 Have a resource to reccommend?
 Or want to get involved in freely giving Luther's works and Lutheran resources?
 Please reach out!
 Just send an email to FreelyGivenLuther@gmail.com.
 I would be more than happy to hear from you.